dualslash/java-opengl/README.md

-# Wind3D: An open-source Java 3D Engine
+# Wind3D: An Open-Source Java 3D Engine

 Fully built on open-source, complete 3D rendering engine built in Java using native OpenGL, OpenAL and OpenCL APIs.